 Developed for the smaller Taylor GT body shape, our proprietary C-Class bracing leverages some of the foundational, tone-enhancing ideas behind our V-Class design to boost the volume and sustain.
 Featuring an asymmetrical, cantilevered design (thus the “C” in C-Class), this unique architecture emphasizes the lower frequencies to produce a surprisingly powerful bass response from a smaller-bodied guitar.
 The overall sound is sweet, focused and responsive, with a tonal output that sonically punches above its weight class.

 The “X” pattern provides a continuous flow of strength from the upper bout to the lower bout, which provides rigidity despite the soundhole’s location in the middle of the soundboard.
 Our refined interpretations of this traditional bracing style have been adapted to produce pleasing volume, sustain and responsiveness, with signature clarity and balance across the tonal spectrum that has long been associated with our guitars.
 X bracing is used on our Baby, GS Mini, Academy, 100 and 200 Series.

-Fan bracing is a completely different bracing style that is used on our nylon-string models.
+Fan bracing is a completely different bracing style used on our nylon-string models.
 It was inspired by patterns used by classical guitar builders.
-Because nylon strings generate less tension, a nylon-string guitar typically has a thinner top and much lighter bracing.
-Our unique ladder-style pattern produces a signature Taylor nylon-string voice: an “open” sound that’s clear and bright, strong on the treble side, and long on sustain.
+Because nylon strings generate less tension and energy, a nylon-string guitar typically has a thinner top and much lighter bracing.
+Fan bar styles come in different arrangements, and we use both five-bar and three-bar patterns.
+The three-bar pattern shown here (used for Academy, 100 and 200 Series nylon-string models) is a unique Taylor design that master builder Andy Powers adapted from his ukulele designs.
+It produces a signature Taylor nylon-string voice: clear, open, responsive to a light touch, and long on sustain.